Bushmeat: Ebola

 The natural reservoirs of ebolaviruses are unknown.
 Possible reservoirs include non-human primates, megabats, rodents, shrews, carnivores, and ungulates.

 Between October 2001 and December 2003, five Ebola virus outbreaks occurred in the border area between Gabon and Republic of Congo.
 Autopsies of wildlife carcasses showed that chimpanzees, gorillas and bay duikers were infected with the virus.

 The Ebola virus has been linked to bushmeat, with some researchers hypothesizing that megabats are a primary host of at least some variants of Ebola virus.
 Between the first recorded outbreak in 1976 and the largest in 2014, the virus has transferred from animals to humans only 30 times, despite large numbers of bats being killed and sold each year.
 Bats drop partially eaten fruits and pulp, then terrestrial mammals such as gorillas and duikers feed on these fruits.
 This chain of events forms a possible indirect means of transmission from the natural host to animal populations.

 The suspected index case for the Ebola virus epidemic in West Africa in 2014 was a two-year-old boy in Meliandou in south-eastern Guinea, who played in a hollow tree harbouring a colony of Angolan free-tailed bats (Mops condylurus).

-Results of a study conducted during the Ebola crisis in Liberia showed that socio-economic conditions impacted bushmeat consumption.
+Results of a study conducted during the Ebola crisis in Liberia showed that socio-economic conditions affected bushmeat consumption.
 During the crisis, there was a decrease in bushmeat consumption and daily meal frequency.
 In addition, preferences for bushmeat species stayed the same.